harrycresswell/harry/content/writing/24-05-02-reducing-css/index.md

 }
 ```

 Now, all this is handled by `.switcher`, a reusable layout composition, which can be applied to any context.
+Like most of the layout compositions I find myself using, [Switcher](https://every-layout.dev/layouts/switcher/) was popularised in Every Layout.

 ```css
 .switcher {